 Cincinnati Va Medical Center Substance Dependence Program is an addiction treatment center located at 3200 Vine Street, Suite A-800 in the 45220 zip code in Cincinnati, OH.

 It is operated by the U. S. Department of Veterans Affairs.
-Cincinnati Va Medical Center Substance Dependence Program provides relapse prevention from naltrexone, methadone maintenance and prescribes suboxone.
-Some of the treatment approaches used by Cincinnati Va Medical Center Substance Dependence Program include motivational incentives, anger management and brief intervention.
-Cincinnati Va Medical Center Substance Dependence Program also specializes in detox services and offers residential benzodiazepines detox, inpatient heroin detox and inpatient alcohol detox.
-Cincinnati Va Medical Center Substance Dependence Program provides intensive outpatient heroin treatment services, inpatient hospital addiction treatment and residential heroin detox.
-It also provides inpatient treatment for co-occurring mental health and heroin use, supervised heroin detox and transitional housing.
-Other addiction treatment offered includes gambling disorder treatment, general addiction disorder treatment and internet use disorder treatment.
+Cincinnati Va Medical Center Substance Dependence Program provides prescribes suboxone, buprenorphine detoxification and relapse prevention from naltrexone.
+Some of the treatment approaches used by Cincinnati Va Medical Center Substance Dependence Program include relapse prevention, motivational interviewing and counseling for substance abuse.
+Cincinnati Va Medical Center Substance Dependence Program also specializes in detox services and offers inpatient alcohol detoxification, inpatient opioid detoxification and residential benzodiazepines detoxification.
+Cincinnati Va Medical Center Substance Dependence Program provides 30 day inpatient heroin rehab programs, regular outpatient heroin treatment and residential heroin detoxification.
+It also provides residential treatment for heroin use, inpatient treatment for heroin addiction and mental health diagnosis and inpatient heroin detox.
+Other addiction treatment offered includes gambling disorder treatment, general addiction disorder treatment and treatment for internet use disorder.

 Here are the full facility listing details on Cincinnati VA Medical Center Substance Dependence Program in Cincinnati, OH: